 MSM Glucosamine is an ideal supplement for those looking for relief from osteoarthitis or joint pain and inflammation.
 AOR’s MSM Glucosamine has the added benefit of being a vegetarian, shellfish-free glucosamine formula, making it suitable for vegetarians and those with shellfish allergies.

-MSM helps to relieve joint pain associated with osteoarthritis and glucosamine sulfate is a factor in maintaining healthy cartilage and joint health.
+MSM helps relieve joint pain associated with osteoarthritis and glucosamine sulfate is a factor in maintaining healthy cartilage and joint health.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal by product.

 Take 1 capsule three times daily with food, or as directed by a qualified health care practitioner.
 Avoid taking at bedtime.
 Use for a minimum of 1 month to see beneficial effects.

-Consult a health care practitioner if symptoms worsen, or if allergic reaction occurs.
+Consult a health care practitioner if symptoms worsen, or if an allergic reaction occurs.
 Some people may experience mild gastrointestinal bloating, constipation or indigestion.
 Do not use if pregnant or breastfeeding.
 This product contains corn, do not use if you have an allergy.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.